 And just like the world of fashion, gift-wrapping trends are always changing.
 As an international gift-wrapping expert, Jane’s art takes her around the world and it is her travels that provide much of the inspiration for her work.

 “When returning from India I am always inspired to use bold, bright colours whereas trips to Scandinavia inspire a much more paired back look.
 I also take a lot of inspiration from nature.
 If I see a beautiful flower I’ll take a photo of it and then look to add the colour to my ribbon collection.”

-“Green has been a huge trend in gift wrapping this year, influenced no doubt by the Pantone Colour of the Year for 2017 – Greenery.
-I also predict that navy, teal and rose gold are going to be very popular colour palettes for Christmas especially for those hoping to achieve a glamourous look.”
+“Green has been a huge trend in gift wrapping this year, but I also predict that navy, teal and rose gold are going to be very popular colour palettes for Christmas especially for those hoping to achieve a glamourous look.”

 And whereas gift wrapping was once about matching your ribbon to your wrapping paper, Jane tells us that the current trend for more eclectic styling means that practically anything goes.